A Communication-Efficient Distributed Optimization Algorithm for Problems with Coupling Constraints: Introduction

 To achieve faster convergence in the presence of compression, researchers have developed several distributed optimization algorithms.
-Under relative compression errors, compressed optimization algorithms \citep{liao2022compressed, song2022compressed} incorporating gradient tracking technique have been proposed, yielding a linear convergence rate. \citep{xiong2022quantized} proposed a distributed algorithm under absolute compression errors, achieving linear convergence.
-However, this approach, together with those in \citep{liao2022compressed, song2022compressed}, is ineffective for achieving communication efficiency under coupled constraints.
+Under relative compression errors, compressed optimization algorithms \citep{liao2022compressed, song2022compressed} incorporating gradient tracking technique have been proposed, yielding a linear convergence rate.
+The authors in \citep{xiong2022quantized} proposed a distributed algorithm under absolute compression errors, achieving linear convergence.
+However, this approach, along with those in \citep{liao2022compressed, song2022compressed, Duan2024ASCC}, is ineffective for achieving communication efficiency under coupled constraints.

-To enhance communication efficiency in distributed optimization with coupled constraints, \citep{ren2025linear} proposed a novel distributed optimization algorithm under a spatio-temporal compressor assumption.
-Specifically, they require exponential stability of the compressor.
-This is particularly problematic for low-precision hardware, where compressor parameters necessitate extra computational resources for compression error compensation.
-Furthermore, convergence analysis with coupled constraints under compression remains underdeveloped.
+To enhance communication efficiency for distributed optimization under coupled constraints, the authors in \citep{Qian2025} developed a dual gradient-tracking algorithm.
+Its linear convergence was only guaranteed for uniform quantization and could not be extended to general quantizers.
+Meanwhile, in \citep{shi2024distributed}, a push–pull distributed algorithm under a uniform quantizer with finite quantization levels was proposed, which achieved linear convergence for strongly convex and smooth problems subject to local and global coupled constraints.
+Nevertheless, these existing methods fail to characterize intricate coupling relationships, especially the internal coupling relations within individual nodes, nor could they offer convergence guarantees for a wider class of quantizers.

 In this work, we aim to propose a communication-efficient distributed optimization algorithm capable of handling coupled constraints under various compressors, while guaranteeing linear convergence.
-The contributions are summarized as follows. \begin{itemize} \item[(1)] We propose a communication-efficient distributed optimization algorithm with coupled equality constraints.
-To the best of our knowledge, few existing algorithms has achieved communication efficiency while handling coupled constraints under these respective compressors.
+The contributions are summarized as follows. \begin{itemize} \item[(1)] We propose a novel communication-efficient distributed optimization algorithm for constraint-coupled problems.
+To the best of our knowledge, few existing algorithms have achieved communication efficiency while handling coupled constraints under general compressors.
 See Table \ref{table} for comparison results. \item[(2)] The proposed algorithm provably achieves linear convergence for minimizing strongly convex and smooth objective functions under both unbiased and biased compressors.
-Numerical results demonstrate that the proposed compressed algorithm is robust under various compressors and remains effective under coupled equality constraints. \end{itemize}
+Numerical results demonstrate that the proposed compressed algorithm is robust under various compressors and remains effective in the presence of coupled equality constraints. \end{itemize}